SELF-Technology/self-chain-public/docs/Technical Docs/Storage/Hybrid_Architecture.md

 # Hybrid Storage Architecture

+> 🏛️ **Architectural Vision**: This document describes the planned hybrid storage architecture for SELF Chain.
+Implementation is ongoing as we build towards this comprehensive decentralized storage vision.

 ## Overview
 The SELF Chain hybrid storage architecture combines multiple decentralized storage solutions to provide a robust and efficient storage system.
 This architecture leverages the strengths of each storage solution while mitigating their weaknesses.